-- 5k The SEs' tasks assignments found in 5f are evaluated by performing parallel simulations.
-The results of these simulations should determine which set of SEs assignments best satisfies the desired weather conditions imposed on the SEs by 5h.
-All calculations are done in terms of weather characteristic vectors at the weather cells' levels 5d.
-25 used.
-The frequency of an energy beam determ to penetrate a layer of atmosphere of a spection.
-It also determines the degree of absorp frequency energy beam by an air mass composition.
-Weather cells air mass compomated by Remote Sensing Devices (RSDs).
-[E11]: A specific energy beam's frequency - 5m Define detailed Satellite Engines' task time lines based on optimal selection from 5k.
+5k The SEs' tasks assignments found in 5f are evaluated by performing parallel simulations.
+The results of these simulations should determine which set of SEs assignments best satisfies the desired weather conditions terms of weather characteristic vectors at the weather cells' levels 5d.

+5m Define detailed Satellite Engines' task time lines based on optimal selection from 5k.
 These assignments are transmitted to the corresponding SEs 1r'.
 A second set of these assignments is sent to 5c for the next computation cycle.
 A third set of these data is sent to the GCS library data bus to be broadcast as indicated at 1z to all GCSs in the SWMS.
-This last step is necessary to take care of conditions when a GCS is reassigned to manage a different set of SEs 40 in the next computation cycle. - 5n Initialize the next computation cycle.
-The current (Tb,Tc) interval is shifted down to become the next (Ta,Tb) interval, and a new (Tb,Tc) interval is selected with the old Tc set to equal to the next Tb. ${45}$ The next computation cycle repeats at 5b.
+This last step is necessary to take care of ent set of SEs in the next computation cycle.

+5n Initialize the next computation cycle.
+The current (Tb,Tc) interval is shifted down to become the next (Ta,Tb) interval, and a new (Tb,Tc) interval is selected with the old Tc set to equal to the next Tb.
+The next computation 25 beams' frequencies and intensities. cycle repeats at 5b.

-The descriptions set out above outline a typical process to define SEs grouping, each energy beam type, each energy beam's physical characteristics and its Adjusted Aim Point (AAP) trajectory.
-These parameters are transmitted to their ${50}$ corresponding SEs 1r'.
+The descriptions set out above outline a typical process to define SEs grouping, each energy beam type, each energy beam's physical characteristics and its Adjusted Aim Point 30 (AAP) trajectory.
+These parameters are transmitted to their corresponding SEs 1r'

 NOTE: 1x, 1y, 1z, 1r', 1q' and 1n' refer to the same items identified in FIG. 1.
-The prime ' denotes that these data belong to only a subgroup of SEs or subgroup of RSDs.
-V.6 [C/#]: FEATURES RELATING TO CONTROL ${55}$ ENERGY BEAM DIRECTIONS.
+The prime 'denotes that these data belong to only a subgroup of SEs or subgroup of RSDs.
+V.6 [C/#]: Features Relating to Control Energy Beam Direc-